compilit/compilit-validation/README.md

 ### Custom Predicate<T> implementations

-The "that", "and" and "itShould" methods invite you to implement your own Predicates in the following way:
+The "that", "where", "and" and "it" methods invite you to implement your own Predicates in the following way:

 ```
-var rule = DefineThat.itShould(haveSomeAmazingProperties());
+var rule = DefineThat.it(shouldHaveSomeAmazingProperties());

-private Predicate<CustomObject> haveSomeAmazingProperties() {
+private Predicate<CustomObject> shouldHaveSomeAmazingProperties() {
   return input -> {
     (...something something input something...)
   };